 Diet in this context is not about losing weight, though that can be a consequence of rebalancing with progesterone and adopting a whole food diet that is high in protein, whole grains, oily fish, fruit and vegetables and low in sugar, fat and alcohol.

 It may be the last thing you feel like, but regular, enjoyable, exercise also helps as does more calming pursuits such as yoga, tai chi and meditation.

 Additional supplements that are helpful include DHEA, magnesium, a good high dosage B complex and a gram a day of vitamin C. Some herbs are also traditionally known to support the adrenals, the immune system and help protect the body from physical, mental or emotional stress.
-These include:

 1 Siberian Ginseng which has the ability to reduce fatigue, increase energy, and enhance mental clarity.